Introducing Chaos Engineering

 Hosted Service

-This isn't limited to chaos engineering, but tools don't solve everything, so I think it's important for the whole team to broaden their perspective and face the system together through chaos engineering activities and operations, such as by reviewing their usual rules of thumb and habits.
+This is not limited to chaos engineering, but tools do not solve everything, so I think it is important to broaden our perspective through chaos engineering activities and operations, such as reviewing our usual rules of thumb and habits, and to engage with the system as a team.

 Trying out Chaos Mesh

-Chaos MeshLet's try out some simple failures locally using
+Chaos MeshLet's try a simple failure locally using

 Chaos Mesh allows you to inject various failures into Kubernetes and Hosts.